 - Believing you can prevent heroin relapse when using other psychoactive substances

-- Overreacting to cravings and thinking treatment was ineffective or that long term abstinence is a lost cause leading to self-sabotage
+- Overreacting to cravings and thinking the treatment was ineffective or that long term abstinence is a lost cause leading to self-sabotage

 - Entering high-risk situations, denying the risks or testing yourself